14X-2-202 DEFINITIONS.

 UNSAFE.
 Buildings, structures or equipment that are unsanitary, or that are deficient due to inadequate means of egress facilities, inadequate light and ventilation, or that constitute a fire hazard, or in which the structure or individual structural members meet the definition of "dangerous," or that are otherwise hazardous to human life or the public welfare, or that involve illegal or improper occupancy or inadequate maintenance, including vacant structures that are not properly secured against entry.

-VACANT.
-A structure that is lacking habitual presence of human beings who have a legal right to be on the premises, or located on premises at which substantially all lawful business or construction operations or occupancy has ceased, or that is substantially devoid of contents.
-In determining whether a structure is vacant, it is relevant to consider, among other factors, the overall floor area of the structure or floor relative to floor area of occupied portions, the condition and value of any personal property at the premises, and the presence of rental or for sale signs on the premises.
+In determining whether a structure, as a whole, is vacant, it is relevant to consider, among other factors, the overall floor area of the structure relative to the floor area of occupied portions (if any), the condition and value of any personal property at the premises, whether there is active electrical, gas, and water service to the structure (as applicable in light of the immediately prior occupancy of the structure), and the presence of bona fide rental or for sale signs, including valid phone and email contact information, that are legible from the adjacent public way.
 A residential building is not vacant if it has been used as a residence by an individual entitled to possession for a period of at least three months within the previous nine months and an individual entitled to possession intends to resume residing at the building.
 A building containing ten or more dwelling units or sleeping units is vacant when at least 90% of the units are unoccupied.
-A structure is vacant if it has been declared unfit for occupancy by the building official, fire code official, Department of Public Health, Police Department, or a court or administrative agency and that official or agency has ordered that the structure remain unoccupied.

 VENTILATION.
 As defined in Chapter 2 of the Chicago Building Code.